 I got my first cartilage piercings and tattoos about twenty years ago.
-I like how they look, and I like the process, and always receive a bit of head pain relief afterward.
-The time I got the most relief was after my tragus piercings, which I had done about one year apart.
+I like how they look and the process, and I always receive a bit of head pain relief afterward.
+I got the most relief after my tragus piercings, which I had done about one year apart.
 The tragus is that really thick part of the ear, on the skull side, protecting the entrance to the inner ear.
-Before the first one, I had been needing to go to the ER every 3-4 weeks, and afterward I didn't go for several months.
-It could have been coincidence; what it wasn't was placebo effect, since I wasn't expecting anything other than a cool looking accessory.
-I got the other side done when I took X to the shop to get her earlobes pierced, and noticed relief then as well.
+Before the first one, I needed to go to the ER every 3-4 weeks, and afterward, I didn't go for several months.
+It could have been a coincidence; it wasn't the placebo effect since I wasn't expecting anything other than a cool-looking accessory.
+I got the other side done when I took X to the shop to get her earlobes pierced and noticed relief.

 And that brings me to my biggest problem with the posts, memes, and articles claiming the daith piercing is beneficial for migraine sufferers: the word "cure."
-Migraine is a neurological disease and the symptoms are incredibly difficult to treat and manage.
-There is no cure - not medication, not surgery, not Botox, TENS units, trigger point injections, not even the newly developed CGRP drugs.
-And certainly not a difficult to correctly administer and properly heal cartilage piercing.
+Migraine is a neurological disease, and the symptoms are incredibly difficult to treat and manage.
+There is no cure - not medication, surgery, Botox, TENS units, trigger point injections, or even the CGRP drugs, and certainly not a difficult to correctly administer and properly heal cartilage piercing.

 Do any of you have the daith piercing?
 Let me know!